Surviving spouse rights in Wisconsin include:

 Surviving Spouse Rights in Wisconsin When There Is No Valid Will

 If a decedent dies without a will in Wisconsin, they have died intestate.
 The laws of Wisconsin will control the disposition of the decedent’s estate.
 The surviving spouse’s share depends on the other survivors of decedent.

 - Surviving Spouse Only: If the decedent is only survived by the surviving spouse, the all property goes to the spouse.

-- Surviving Spouse and Shared Children: If the decedent is survived by the surviving spouse and children, the surviving spouse receives all of the marital and separate property.
+- Surviving Spouse and Shared Children: If the decedent is survived by the surviving spouse and children that are all children of the decedent and surviving spouse, the surviving spouse receives all of the marital and separate property.

-- Surviving Spouse and Other Children: If decedent had children not shared with the surviving spouse, then the surviving spouse receives 1/2 of decedent’s separate property, and the children receive decedent’s share of the marital property and 1/2 of the separate property.
+- Surviving Spouse and Other Children: If decedent had children not shared with the surviving spouse, then the surviving spouse receives 1/2 of decedent’s property that is neither “marital property” nor held equally with the spouse as tenants in common, and the children receive decedent’s share of the marital property and 1/2 of the separate property.